 For obvious reasons, I’ve since been shut out, relegated to being the renegade who “lost her way”.
 The fallen angel.
 The freethinking dissenter who they “hope” will one day “find trust in herself again.”
 Ah, the sheer arrogance of it all.
 What they will never comprehend is that I trust myself more now than I ever have.
 In liberating myself, I have discovered greater autonomy, resourcefulness, a deeper connection to myself and others, and an empowering inner resilience that defies words.
 Perfectly timed for the dystopian times we are now living in.

 While all of this was unfolding, things had also been radically changing for both of us.
 Diverging paths of letting go (on my end) and enmeshment (on hers).
-The gap was becoming too great to bridge yet I was still willing to explore a different paradigm of being together.
+The gap was becoming too great to bridge, yet I was still willing to explore a different paradigm of being together.
 For a few weeks it was magnificent.
-That is, until then she left for Hawaii to become “enlightened”, with a fateful detour to the Pacific Northwest to be closer to her obsessive new “best friend.”
+That is, until then she left for Hawaii to become “enlightened” with a fateful detour to the Pacific Northwest to be closer to her obsessive “best friend.”
 I knew then that the odds were slim that “we” would survive.

 When she returned from her Bohemian Hawaiian/Pacific Northwest rendezvous, she was different.
 She shared with me that she had developed a deeper “spiritual connection” with “best friend” and that they had transcended into another plane of being.
 She was willing only to express herself in the “expansive space of the void” from now on…whatever the fuck that meant.
-When she revoked the best friend status that we had for two decades, believing she was doing me a favour no doubt, I knew that we were nearing the end.
+When she revoked the best friend status that we had for two decades—actually believing that she was doing me a favour—I knew that we were nearing the end.
 There was no longer room in her life for an earthly, grounded, passionate, and openly raw human being like myself anymore.
 She had allowed her mind to be hijacked by new age fantasies of “enlightened manifestation”.
 I kid you not.
 Her hubristic belief in her self-proclaimed magical powers was creepy.
 She had given herself over to “best friend” and the personal evolution tribe they both shared, and I was soon to be no more.